spectrocloud/librarium/packages/docs/content/14-troubleshooting.md

 # Spectro Guides

-Spectro Cloud provisions standard, upstream Kubernetes clusters using `kubeadm` and `cluster-api`.
+Palette provisions standard, upstream Kubernetes clusters using `kubeadm` and `cluster-api`.
 All of the upstream documentation relating to support and troubleshooting can be used as guides.
 The <Tooltip trigger={<u>guide</u>}>This <a href="https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster">official guide</a> is about cluster troubleshooting; we assume you have already ruled out your application as the root cause of the problem you are experiencing.</Tooltip> on the official Kubernetes website provides a high-level overview of the components and log file locations.

 <InfoBox>